oleeskild/digitalgardendocs/src/site/notes/Getting Started/01 Getting started.md

    This should open netlify and create a copy of this repository in your GitHub accont.
 Give it a fitting name like 'my-digital-garden'.
 Follow the steps in Netlify to publish your site to the internet.

  > [!WARNING] Netlify Issues
-> As of writing this there are some issues with Netlify, and this button won't create a copy.
+> As of writing this on January 21st, 2023 there are some issues with Netlify, and this button won't create a copy.
 If that happens you will get an error when trying to deply your site.
 If this happens, there is a workaround for this step [available here](https://github.com/oleeskild/obsidian-digital-garden/issues/167)

    ---